Memorandum of Sale

 Depending on the survey results, the buyer may renegotiate the price or request repairs.

-During the conveyancing process, the solicitors will carry out various checks and searches, such as confirming the property’s legal ownership, identifying any restrictions or covenants, and checking for planning permissions or potential issues with the property.
+During the conveyancing process, solicitors will run several checks and searches.
+They confirm the property’s legal ownership, identify any restrictions or covenants, as well as check for any potential issues with the property.

 Exchange of contracts